DE5204 – Highway Engineering 1

 Highway Engineering 1

-To introduce the fundamentals of road materials, road construction practices and road maintenance techniques, as well as the principles of drainage design.
+To introduce the fundamentals of road materials, road construction practices, principles of drainage design, and basic geometrical alignment of a road.

 - Total learning hours